 In an organization the unwritten rules are just as, if not more, important than the written rules.
-I wrote about that idea HERE.
+I wrote about this idea HERE.

 If you are considering making changes, implementing something new, adding staff, or any of dozen other decisions in your organization, you need to also consider the these “rules” of the organization.

-The culture – How does it responds to change?
+How does it responds to change?
 How does it addresses problems?
 How does it plans for the future?
 How trusted is leadership?
-These are all unique to this organization.
+These are all unique to any organization.

 As a leader, it’s important that you not only concentrate your attention on what is easily measured, written in a policy manual, or even spoken as a value.
 Other considerations may be more important, even though they may have never been expressed formally.
 When change occurs or is to be implemented in an organization, paying attention to these unwritten rules is necessary for success.